Assistant Professor of Music Education

 Associate Professor of Music Education (Instrumental)

-Dr. Baumgartner serves on the Journal of Music Teacher Education Editorial Review Committee and co-facilitates SMTE’s Supporting Beginning Music Teachers ASPA (Area of Strategic Planning and Action) — a workgroup designed to develop plans of action for aiding beginning music educators across the US.
-In Oklahoma, he serves as the OkMEA Mentorship Co-Chair, where he has designed and initiated a statewide music mentoring program and Beginning Teacher Workshop.
-Dr. Baumgartner serves on the NAfME Professional Development Committee, and is a member of the Oklahoma Music Educators Association, National Association for Music Education, International Society for Music Education, Society for Music Teacher Education, Pi Kappa Lambda, Tau Beta Sigma, and Phi Mu Alpha Sinfonia.
+Dr. Baumgartner is a member of the Journal of Music Teacher Education Editorial Review Committee.
+Recently appointed to the Society for Music Teacher Education Executive Board, he serves as ASPA (Area of Strategic Planning and Action) Coordinator, overseeing the 12 workgroups charged with developing and implementing action plans related to current critical issues in music teacher education.
+In Oklahoma, he founded the OkMEA Mentorship program, where he has designed and initiated a statewide music mentoring program and Beginning Teacher Workshop.
+Dr. Baumgartner serves on the NAfME Conference Planning Committee, and is a member of the Oklahoma Music Educators Association, National Association for Music Education, International Society for Music Education, Society for Music Teacher Education, Pi Kappa Lambda, Tau Beta Sigma, and Phi Mu Alpha Sinfonia.

 - PhD (Music Education) - University of Missouri (2012)